Product Management, Figma MVP

 A. Opportunity Identification

-For the first stage of my capstone, I clarified the problem space by identifying my customer persona: early-career designers with less than four years of experience using vector-based digital platforms like Figma, Adobe XD, and Sketch.
-Leveraging the Jobs-to-be-Done framework, I focused my investigation on the core job of conceptualizing creative projects and audited the existing Community experience to map out phases of this job where barriers could occur.
+For the first stage of my capstone, I began by clarifying the problem space and narrowing in my customer persona: early-career designers with less than four years of experience using vector-based tools like Adobe XD, InVision, and Sketch.
+Using the Jobs-to-be-Done framework, I focused on their core job—conceptualizing creative projects—and audited the current Figma Community experience to uncover potential friction points along that journey.

-Next, I ran 8 UXR interviews with members of my persona group to validate these barriers and add more context to:
+Next, I ran eight UXR interviews with members of my persona group to validate these barriers and add more colour to:

 "How might we enhance the search and discover experiences of Figma's Community product?"